scale-docs/docs/Equity/overview.md

 With our innovative system, you stand to reap higher fees, further enhancing your earning potential on top of the Equalizer V2 Fees & Bribes.
 As we evolve, so do the benefits for our esteemed token holders.
 Embrace the EQUITY revolution and let your voting NFTs pay you cash each and every week!

 ### For Our Dedicated Liquidity Providers
-In providing liquidty you will inturn receive a dynamic mix of veEQUAL and EQUAL.
+In providing liquidity you will inturn receive a dynamic mix of veEQUAL and EQUAL.
 EQUITY LP tokens can be staked into our Equalizer V2 Gauges similar to how you would stake a LP token on Equalizer V2.

 The Rewards APR for EQUITY stakers is way higher than a simple payout of Fees APR as it taps into Equalizer's Core Flywheel to enhance the emissions by using the Fees generated for Bribing the Protocol's governance!